Disclaimer

 Introduction

-As you know, in Information Technologies, things are evolving fast.
-Too fast to stay up-to-date without losing your mind by information overload/fatigue.
+As you know, in Information Technology, things are evolving fast.
+Too fast to stay up to date without losing your mind to information overload/fatigue.

-To remediate that, I will give you my daily/weekly routine and tips to stay focus on your tasks/objectives, without missing something interesting, and assimilate it at your own pace.
+To remediate that, I will give you my daily/weekly routine and tips to stay focused on your tasks/objectives without missing anything interesting, and to assimilate it at your own pace.

 Daily Routine